yasibena/redux-react-ecommerce/README.md

    or
    yarn install

 ### Redux Setup

 Our Redux setup is organized into a `redux` folder.
 Within this folder, you'll find `store.js` which sets up the Redux store.
 Additionally, there is a `feature` folder that contains different slices for handling various parts of the state.

-### Redux Setup

-Our Redux setup is organized into a `redux` folder.
-Within this folder, you'll find `store.js` which sets up the Redux store.
-Additionally, there is a `feature` folder that contains different slices for handling various parts of the state.